Social & Behavioral Sciences

 • SPH SB 806: Designing Strategic Interventions and Communications to Advance Public Health

 Graduate Prerequisites: SPH PH720 or instructor permission. - This core communications course focuses on 1) the development of an evidence- informed and innovative intervention and 2) the execution of a strategic and creative communications plan for a public health organization that is responsible for the intervention developed.
 The course also features a review of basic theory and research that can inform the health communications process as well as strategies for accessing the literature.
 Students are assigned a public health problem faced by a public health agency, and consult with the public health agency throughout the semester.
-Working through a sequence of written assignments, students conduct a literature review to inform an intervention plan and then prepare several materials to execute a communications strategy in support of the intervention.
-Communication pieces may include, but are not limited to: press release, letter to the editor, pitch letter with infographic, editorial, social media, video, website wireframes, texting campaigns and mHealth, videos, and press event.
+Working through a sequence of written assignments, students conduct a literature review to inform an intervention plan, design an innovative and feasible intervention, and then prepare several materials to execute a communications strategy in support of the intervention.
+Communication pieces may include, but are not limited to: press release, letter to the editor, pitch letter with infographic, editorial, social media, video, website wireframes, texting campaigns and mHealth, videos, chatbots, podcasts, and press event.
 Writing workshops in class, skill-based exercises, and consultations with the teaching team and stakeholders are designed to give students ideas for their projects, interim feedback on their written assignments, and tools necessary to successfully develop and present a product that can be implemented by the public health agency.
 Students present their final project to the class and to the public health agency.

 • SPH SB 818: Qualitative Research Methods